One More Try (film): Critical reception

 The film was graded "A" by the Cinema Evaluation Board, and it received R-13 rating by the MTRCB.

 Speculations surfaced about its uncanny similarity to the Chinese film In Love We Trust, released in 2007.
 Both movies have similar story lines.
 The initial booking title of "One More Try", per National Cinema Association of the Philippines, was "In Love We Trust".

 Box office

 One More Try opened at third place with a first-day gross of ₱8.8 million in Metro Manila and ₱4.8 million in provinces for a total of ₱13.6 million nationwide behind Sisterakas and Si Agimat, si Enteng Kabisote at si Ako, which opened in first and second place respectively.
-In the fourth day of showing, the film grossed with over ₱78 million which overtook Si Agimat, si Enteng Kabisote at si Ako which grossed over ₱69 million.
+On the fourth day of showing, the film grossed over ₱78 million, which overtook Si Agimat, si Enteng Kabisote at si Ako which grossed over ₱69 million.

 Television premiere

-The film had its television premiere on October 27, 2013, in the cable channel Cinema One.
+The film had its television premiere on October 27, 2013, on the cable channel Cinema One.